 By skipping the trip through the birth canal, babies miss out on the bacterial starter pack from their mothers’ vaginal microbiota.
 These babies are first exposed to environmental microbes outside the birth canal.

-When microbiome researcher Rob Knight’s wife had to give birth by emergency C-section in 2012, Knight waited for the medical staff to leave the room, then used a swab to transfer vaginal microbiota from his wife to his daughter, to give his child the opportunity to benefit from her mother’s vaginal microbiota.16
+When microbiome researcher Rob Knight’s wife had to give birth by emergency C-section in 2012, Knight waited for the medical staff to leave the room, then used a swab to transfer vaginal microbiota from his wife to his daughter, to give his child the opportunity to benefit from her mother’s vaginal microbiota.

 C-sections and immunity

 We now know that formula feeding may pose health risks for babies.
-Mostly derived from cow’s milk, modern baby formulas are supplemented with many essential extras, but they don’t usually contain immune cells and antibodies, oligosaccharides or live bacteria that are found in breast milk.18
+Mostly derived from cow’s milk, modern baby formulas are supplemented with many essential extras, but they don’t usually contain *immune cells and antibodies*, *oligosaccharides* or *live bacteria* that are found in breast milk.

-Formula-fed babies tend to be more prone to infections, and are at greater risk of developing eczema, asthma, leukemia, type I diabetes, appendicitis, tonsillitis, multiple sclerosis, rheumatoid arthritis, and obesity later in life.19 The risk of obesity correlates with the length of time spent breast-feeding: one study found that the risk of children becoming overweight drops for each extra month of breast-feeding up to the age of nine months.
+Formula-fed babies tend to be more prone to infections, and are at greater risk of developing eczema, asthma, leukemia, type I diabetes, appendicitis, tonsillitis, multiple sclerosis, rheumatoid arthritis, and obesity later in life.
+The risk of obesity correlates with the length of time spent breast-feeding: one study found that the risk of children becoming overweight drops for each extra month of breast-feeding up to the age of nine months.

 The microbiota in early life (0-3 years)

 Based on the findings of several studies of the microbiota of pre-school and primary school children (up to the age of 12 years) around the world, it seems that the microbiota continues to develop for at least another decade.
-As new studies on the subject continue to emerge, so will opportunities for microbiome-based interventions to promote health among this age group, particularly through diet.21
+As new studies on the subject continue to emerge, so will opportunities for microbiome-based interventions to promote health among this age group, particularly through diet.

-The hygiene hypothesis and antibiotic usage in early childhood
+The hygiene hypothesis and antibiotic usage in early childhood - how it effects the gut microbiome

-In 2014, Blaser and his team were running more than twenty projects on mice and human subjects to test the effects of antibiotics on resident microbes and their hosts.
-The results of their experiments on mice uncovered some key findings: early life is “a key window of vulnerability”,25 as young children have periods that are critical for their growth and development; and the loss of friendly gut microbes at this early stage of development drives obesity.
-We’ll expand on the role of gut microbes in metabolic health in the “Gut microbes and metabolic health” tile.
+The results of their experiments on mice uncovered some key findings: early life is *“a key window of vulnerability”*, as young children have periods that are critical for their growth and development; and the loss of friendly gut microbes at this early stage of development drives obesity.

 The mature microbiome: Microbes in adulthood